isomerpages/mlaw-corp/news/speeches/_posts/2009-04-16-Speech-by-Law-Minister-K-Shanmugam-at-the-4th-Annual-Event-of-the-Attorney-Generals-Chamber-of-Brunei-Darussalam-Malaysia-and-Singapore.md

 ---
-layout: post
-title: Speech by Law Minister K Shanmugam at the 4th Annual Event of the Attorney-General's Chamber of Brunei Darussalam, Malaysia and Singapore
+title: 'Speech by Law Minister K Shanmugam at the 4th Annual Event of the Attorney-General''s Chamber of Brunei Darussalam, Malaysia and Singapore'
 permalink: /news/speeches/speech-by-law-minister-k-shanmugam-at-the-4th-annual-event-of-the-attorney-general-s-chamber-of
 breadcrumb: Speeches
-collection_name: news

 ---

 16 Apr 2009 Posted in [Speeches](/news/speeches)